ivpusic/react-native-image-crop-picker/README.md

   - Under `Deployment Info` set `Deployment Target` to `8.0`
   - Under `Embedded Binaries` click `+` and add `RSKImageCropper.framework` and `QBImagePicker.framework`

-#### Step Optionnal - To localizate the camera / gallery text buttons
+#### Step Optional - To localizate the camera / gallery text buttons

 - Open your Xcode project
 - Go to your project settings by opening the project name on the Navigation (left side)